eostitan/delphioracle/README.md

 # DelphiOracle

-The DelphiOracle contract acts as a multi-party source of truth, designed to provide the near-realtime price of the EOS/USD pair to other smart contracts or to external users.
+The DelphiOracle contract acts as a multi-party source of truth, designed to provide the near-realtime price of the asset pairs to other smart contracts or to external users.

-The contract allows the currently elected block producers and other pre-approved oracles to push the price of EOS expressed in USD, at a maximum frequency of 1 minute.
+The contract allows the current top 50 block producers to push rates for various assets, at a maximum frequency of 1 minute per asset.

-Pre-approved oracles are set manually as a mean to bootstrap the oracle's pricefeed.
-As more elected block producers start pushing values, pre-approved oracles will be removed.

-When a new datapoint is pushed to the contract, the contract will remove the top 6 and bottom 6 values, and will perform a continuous moving average calculation over the remaining 9 values.
+When a new datapoint is pushed to the contract, the contract will use the median from the last 21 datapoints.

-This provides the same DPOS byzantine fault tolerance guarantees, ensuring a reliable pricefeed even if up to 6 block producers are colluding or corrupt.
+This provides strong DPOS byzantine fault tolerance guarantees, ensuring a reliable pricefeed even if up to 10 block producers are colluding or corrupt.

 Consumer contracts or external applications can retrieve the last price and use it for their needs.